 Intangible assets acquired are recognized separately from goodwill if the asset is separable or arises from contractual or legal rights.
 Intangible assets are also recognized when acquired individually or with a group of other assets.
 Intangible assets are initially recorded at their estimated fair value.
 Intangible assets with a finite life are amortized over their useful economic lives on a straight-line or units of production basis, as appropriate.
 The amortization expense is included in the statement of loss unless otherwise noted.
 Intangible assets that are not yet ready for use are not amortized until available for use.
-They are reviewed for impairment at least annually.
+All intangible assets are reviewed for impairment indicators at each reporting period.
 The Corporation has no identifiable intangible assets for which the expected useful life is indefinite.